-The Slav is a very popular reply for the black player against 1.d4.
+Semi-Slav and its Plans and Ideas.
+The Slav is a very popular opening and a reply for the black player against 1.d4.
 There are many lines and set-ups possible for both players, but in this article, we are going to focus on the Semi-Slav and one very common structure that appears in this variation – the a7-b6-c5-d5 pawn formation.
 First of all, the Semi-Slav is characterized by black’s decision of keeping the light-squared bishop on c8 and playing …e6.

-This bishop is most commonly developed later to b7 and the main ruptures black has are …e5 and …c5.
+This bishop is most commonly developed later to b7.
+And, the main ruptures black has are …e5 and …c5.
 As with any typical ruptures, they cannot be executed automatically.
-Black has to wait for the right moment and make sure his pieces are well coordinated before taking any central actions.
-The resulting positions are usually balanced, with chances for both sides.
-The structure we will study in this article is reached after black’s …c5.
+Black has to wait for the right moment and make sure he coordinates his pieces very well before taking any central actions.
+The resulting positions are usually in balance, with chances for both sides.
+You can reach the structure that we will study in this article after black’s …c5.

 As far as white is concerned, he also has a few setups to choose from against the Semi-Slav, but in this article, we are going to focus on the most common one, where white develops his light-squared bishop via e2 or d3.
 The typical rupture in his case is e4, which should also be executed with care and at the right moment.